| Traditional Russian cuisine, an important

 from the clear, colorless Moskovskaya and Stolichnaya to all

+kinds of bitters with herbs and spices.
 Of our folk soft drinks, kvass is the best-known.

 Made of brown bread or malted rye flour, it goes down best